Influence, connection and recognition: WaterAid at the 2018 UN High Level Political Forum

 The High Level Political Forum (HLPF) is the primary platform for gauging governments’ progress towards the 2030 Agenda (ending extreme poverty) and therefore the most meaningful accountability space surrounding the Sustainable Development Goals.

-Our delegation was comprised of media, policy and advocacy colleagues from across Africa, Asia, Europe and the Americas, who spoke at and/or co-organised 19 public events or sessions which took place between 9-18 July.
+Our delegation comprised policy, advocacy and media colleagues from across Africa, Asia, Europe and the Americas, who spoke at and/or co-organised 19 public events or sessions between 9 and 18 July.

-During the HLPF WaterAid also organized 5 high-profile side events; spoke at and/or co-organized 19 public events or sessions; gave 10 media interviews; held 4 bilateral meetings with governments; led 3 civil society advocacy caucus sessions; hosted a dynamic photo exhibition (pictured above); and led an engaging solidarity walk for water.
+During the HLPF meeting we also organised five high-profile side events; spoke at and/or co-organised 19 public events or sessions; gave ten media interviews; held four bilateral meetings with governments; led three civil society advocacy caucus sessions; hosted a dynamic photo exhibition (pictured above); and led an engaging solidarity walk for water (shown below).

-Our co-ordinated, cross-regional effort at the 2018 HLPF marks a shift in our approach to engaging with high-level leaders and institutions on the SDGs, and it is an approach we plan to build on during the countdown to 2030.
+Our coordinated, cross-regional effort at the 2018 meeting of the HLPF marks a shift in our approach to engaging with high-level leaders and institutions on the SDGs, and it is an approach we plan to build on during the countdown to 2030.
 Our summary report details the successes of our time at the UN, as well as our hopes for occupying this space in the future.
 Download the summary >

-If you were at HLPF, or accompanied our journey whilst we were there, and would like to feedback on WaterAid’s activities please email [email protected].
+If you were at HLPF, or followed our journey while we were there, and would like to feedback on our activities please email [email protected].